stefanljusic10/BIT-final/README.md

 ### Reports Administration

 Upon successful authorization, the user is allowed not only to read, but also to delete from and create new reports in the database.
 For the purpose of creating new reports, an administration wizzard was implemented.
 A new report will be sent to the database only if certain conditions are fulfilled (e.g. the candidate has passed the previous stage of the process).

-## How to Run the Project

-This is primarily a front-end project.
-It is deployed via Netlify: [LINK].
-Yet it also requires a back-end (a database) for all of the core functionalities to work properly.
-The server is deployed via: [LINK].

 ## Credits